 2000 – 0000 Red Watch

 When on watch, it is the responsibility of the watch leader and their team to handle the safe navigation of the ship, adjust sails and keep a lookout for any hazards.
-On Blue Clipper it is optional for guests to join a watch, but we highly recommend it at least once to get a real feel for life at sea!
-Watches will be assigned at the start of the voyage.
 You have a chance to learn all aspects of traditional sailing from our wonderful deck crew; having a chance to steer the ship, complete the log book entries, plot our course on the chart, climb the rigging, and experience amazing starry skies during a night watch at sea!

 We are able to do laundry on longer passages, depending on the sea conditions.
 If you would like to do laundry on board please speak to the hospitality manager or stewardess on board.
-The fee for laundry service is £5 per load.
+The fee for laundry service is £5.
 Please note that the ship cannot accept liability for damage to clothing caused by this service.

 Accommodation & Layout

 Tall Ship Blue Clipper has extensive accommodation below decks and can accommodate up to 12 guest trainees on board, with 6 twin en-suite cabins, a luxury double cabin, large saloon areas which are beautifully decorated and maintained, a well-equipped galley and plenty of places to sit and relax on deck.
 At capacity, she can sleep 28 people including professional crew.
 There will usually be between 8 and 10 permanent crew onboard with you, they are all highly experienced in their relevant fields.